kellerflint/Course-Resources/content/Table JOINs - Filter and Sort with JOINs.md

 We can still utilize the clauses from previous lessons to filter and sort on joined data.

-For this example we'll use the `Authors` and `Books` tables with a one to many relationship.
+For this example, we'll use the `Authors` and `Books` tables with a one-to-many relationship.
 Each author can write multiple books, but each book has only one author.
 ### Authors Table:
 |AuthorID|AuthorName|
 |---|---|